nisalg4/Compiler/README.md

 This repo will follow git flow.
 Branches should be created per feature/improvement.
 When a feature is complete, submit a pull request.

 Pull requests should be small and incremental.
 All pull request reviews require another team members review and approval before merge.

+#School project which was done with a team(4 members)